Mitchell Feigenbaum: Career

 After short positions at Cornell University (1970–1972) and the Virginia Polytechnic Institute and State University (1972–1974), he was offered a longer-term post at the Los Alamos National Laboratory in New Mexico to study turbulence in fluids.
+He also worked at the Santa Fe Institute.
 He was at Cornell from 1982 to 1986 and then joined Rockefeller University as Toyota Professor in 1987.
 Although a complete theory of turbulent fluids remains elusive, Feigenbaum's research paved the way for chaos theory, providing groundbreaking insight into the many dynamical systems in which scientists and mathematicians find chaotic maps.

 In 1983, he was awarded a MacArthur Fellowship, and in 1986, alongside Rockefeller University colleague Albert Libchaber, he was awarded the Wolf Prize in Physics "for his pioneering theoretical studies demonstrating the universal character of non-linear systems, which has made possible the systematic study of chaos".
 He was a member of the Board of Scientific Governors at the Scripps Research Institute.
 He remained at Rockefeller University as Toyota Professor from 1987 until his death.

 Bifurcation diagram of the logistic map: Feigenbaum noticed in 1975 that the quotient of successive distances between bifurcation events tends to 4.6692...